jedcn/talk-learning-with-tools/README.md

 black jerseys.
 About half way through the passing a bear walks in between the players, does a dance, and leaves.

-However, because people are focused on counting the passes, almost 1/2 of them don't see the bear at all.
-Of these people, many do not believe the bear was present when told about it.
+However, almost 1/2 of the people who watch this video don't see the bear at all.
+When quizzed about it afterward, the people who miss the bear are *sure* that it wasn't there.

 What lessons can be learned here?
 When you brain is busy you can become blind to the obvious.
 And, you can be blind to your blindness.

-Why am I talking about this now?
 If your brain is prone to blindness, or making mistakes, or being tricked, you're better of knowing when this is likely to happen so you can be aware of it.

 You can learn more about this experiment in the book [The Invisible Gorilla][amazon-invisible-gorilla] by Christopher Chabris and Daniel Simons.
 You can also read about it briefly in [Thinking Fast, Thinking Slow][amazon-thinking-fast-slow] on page 24.

-Let's keep talking about the brain.

-Consider the following question:
+For people who didn't see the bear, let's consider another question:

 > A ball and a bat cost $1.10.
 >
 > The bat costs $1.00 more than the ball.
 >
 > How much does the ball cost?

+This question is designed so that an answer quickly pops into your mind.
+That answer is 10 cents, and it is incorrect.

+If you ask this of college students, 80% of them will get it wrong.

+Yet, if you make the font harder to read-- perhaps make it blurry or written in a strange font, then 675

 ### Pomodoro Technique